20100dbg/20100dbg.github.io/_posts/2024-04-13-post-java-application-analysis.md

 ##### Crack'em all

 So we could grab MySQL hashes with at least two methods : from internal mysql.user table, and intercepting challenge/response with a rogue server.
-So now, how do we retrieve
+So now, how do we retrieve each one ?

 **Hash from mysql.user**
 ```